janko/janko.io/_posts/2020-11-02-inserting-from-datasets-with-sequel.md

 ---
-title: "Inserting from Datasets with Sequel"
+title: "Inserting from SELECT with Sequel"
 tags: sequel
 comments: disqus
 ---